ash-barone/Client-Scheduling-Application/README.txt

 ::Title and Purpose of Application::
 C195 Software II Performance Assessment
-This application is meant for use in scheduling and managing appointment schedules and customer records.
+This application is meant for use in managing appointment schedules and customer records.
-The application also features a reports page for specific business use reports.
+This application also features a reports page for specific business use reports.

 ::Author Information::
 Author: Ashley Barone